 In this WP, we will identify proteins as being required for the maintenance of the stem-like cell population in GBM and qualify them as therapeutic targets for the development of precision medicine in GBM.

-- identification of genes required for GBM maintenance through CRISPR-based functional genetic screens
+- Identification of putative genes required for GBM maintenance from public CRISPR-based functional genetic screening data.

 - Detailed analyses of genetic dependencies in GBM and how they can be turned into therapeutic approaches.

 - Preclinical validation of new therapeutic strategies in GBM and how these could be stratified.

 GSC cultures growing as neurospheres mirror the genotype of primary tumors.
 This model can readily be established from patient samples and preserve the stem cell properties of GBM cells.

 Using a protocol established in the lab, we will dissociate primary tumor samples from 10 GBM patients (2-3 from each of the 4 major GBM subtypes; proneural, neural, classical or mesenchymal subtype) and establish neurosphere cultures.

 We will then generate Cas9-expressing neurosphere models using a lentiCas9 blast virus from our lab.
 These Cas9-expressing neurosphere culture variants will be transfected with a customized sgRNA library targeting putative genes involved in GSCs survival.